 - If you are using fresh herbs, reserve some for garnish and sprinkle some on the onions.

-- These can marinate overnight or be cooked right away.
+- These can marinate overnight in a nonreactive pan or be cooked right away.
 If you are in a hurry, microwave the onions for two minutes.
 If they haven't softened any, use a spoon and spoon the marinade from the bottom of the pan over the tops of the onion slices.
 Microwave for another minute or until they start to soften a bit.

 - Once they are soft(ish) but not mushy or if you do not intend to microwave them, place in a single layer in the roasting pan.
 Slice the remaining butter so that each onion slice has a dab of butter on top.
 (You can omit butter and drizzle more olive oil, but butter is definitely worth it!)